aknackiron/testdroid-documentation/prereq-and-concepts/remote.md

 ## Remote Manual Access

-Remote manual access allows you to start a session on any mobile device we host at Testdroid Cloud.
+Remote manual access allows you to start a session on any mobile device we host at Bitbar Testing.
 This provides a comprehensive way to manually test your mobile apps, games and web-related products.
 As all these devices are real you can install other applications, use available browsers, internet access, and also Google Play / App Store to download and configure your device session.

-The feature is called Testdroid Interactive.
+The feature is called Bitbar Testing Manual Testing.
 By clicking *Manual testing* in the main menu, user will be directed to the *Manual testing* setup view.

 Users can upload their applications by clicking *Upload file* on top of